-The Movement Science and the Health Promotion majors culminate in a senior capstone project.
-The Movement Science Senior Capstone Project is a six (6) credit capstone course that permits students to select a research project, literature review, or internship, which enables them to apply their knowledge in a practical real-world setting.
+Movement Science and Health Promotion majors are required to complete a senior capstone project.
+The Movement Science capstone project permits students to select a research project or internship enabling them to apply their knowledge in a practical real-world setting.
 The Health Promotion capstone project is a twelve (12) credit practicum in the field.
 Regardless of the major or concentration, students are required to write an extensive report and to display their work in a final oral presentation.